cross20/graphql-hello-world/README.md

 ## Running the Program

-Navigate to the directory with [manage.py](manage.py) then run the server.
+Navigate to the directory with [manage.py](manage.py).
+Activate your virtual environment (if applicable) and run the server.

+`python manage.py migrate`

 `python manage.py runserver`

-`python manage.py migrate`

-From a web browser, open [localhost:8000/graphql](http://localhost:8000/graphql).
+From a web browser, open [localhost:8000/books](http://localhost:8000/books) or [localhost:8000/quiz](http://localhost:8000/quiz).